BadrElA/BBS-using-Socket-Programming/README.md

 How to run:

-On Linux / macOS / WSL
+On Linux / macOS / WSL Ubuntu

     navigate to the correct folder
         cd Repos/BBS-using-Socket-Programming/server